suhrabjan/BulkImageResizer/README.md

 ### Prerequisites

-* I have written this script in Python 3.
+* I have written and tested this script with Python 3.
+But
 * Please install Pillow library with the following code on your terminal.
 ```
 $ pip install Pillow